jasondaledavis/molecule/readme.txt

 * Revised CSS to match DEMO on molecule.element502.com

 = 1.8.3 =
 * Cleaned up CSS indents and added comments.
-Added main-navigation-row class to nav row for better markup and style control.
-Removed color options in customizer (use CSS!), and removed background option.
-Revised TGM Plugin Activation list (init.php).
+* Added main-navigation-row class to nav row for better markup and style control.
+* Removed color options in customizer (use CSS!)
+* Removed background option.
+* Revised TGM Plugin Activation list (init.php).

 = 1.9 =
 * Revised all files to stay updated to Twenty Sixteen Theme updates.
-Updated Genericons to 3.4.1.
-Added IE7 - 10 style sheets in CSS.
-Added all partials in template-parts directory.
+* Updated Genericons to 3.4.1.
+* Added IE7 - 10 style sheets in CSS.
+* Added all partials in template-parts directory.
+* Better Reposnive behavior on phone and tablet devices
+* Animation Toggle on Mobile Menu
+* 2 column Top Bar Widget area above logo
+* Added header logo centered in footer and grayscaled with CSS
+* Fixed text positioning in copyright footer
+* Corrected HTML Markup and nesting in header.php
+* Fixed animated header scroll effect to be smooth when class is switched.
+* New screenshot.png
+* Changed interior page header image height to 300px
+* Removed color options in customizer
+* Placed all tempalte parts in new directory and removed partials directory.
+* Updated readme file for all changes and version number
+* Changed Author URI and theme URI per theme standards
+* Removed legacy files in js directory.
+*

 = 1.9.1 =

 * Bug fixed in CSS in how interior page/post images were sized.
+* Changed thumbnail of header images to 1200 x 300px
+* Removed thumbnal re-size in functions.php